 At the moment, the plant hire industry is slow to uptake the use of AI, compared to leading sectors like transportation, healthcare and financial services.
 AI is gaining traction but is in its early stages.

 We hope you enjoyed this brief look into the technologies advancing the plant hire industry.
-If you’re looking for a plant hire company to provide high-quality machinery, look no further than AE Faulks Ltd. We provide plant hire throughout the West Midlands and East Midlands, such as plant hire in Birmingham, plant hire in Nottinghamshire and plant hire in Leicestershire.
+If you’re looking for a plant hire company to provide high-quality machinery, look no further than AE Faulks Ltd. We provide plant hire throughout the West Midlands and East Midlands, such as plant hire in Birmingham, plant hire in Nottinghamshire and plant hire in Leicester.
 Contact us today for more information or take a look at the full range of areas that we cover.